We chew, we swallow, then we wait a wee while and eventually something comes out the other end.. simple right?!.... not so fast.

 What many of us fail to give a second thought to is the amazingly complex and clever processes that our various organs go through.
 They take this food, break it down into a more usable form, whip out the bits that are useful to us, and send the rest cruising through the lower bowels and out into the open.

-Only the very beginning and end of this process is conscious action.
+viagra where to buy in canada Only the very beginning and end of this process is conscious action.
 We chew our food, breaking it down, making it easier to digest.
 Then we swallow.
 Here our autonomic nervous system instantly kicks in and we are essentially running on auto-pilot.
 The nerves and muscles in our neck work together to move the food down the oesophagus and into the stomach… and the speed that this happens is quite amazing!

 The stomach is a sac-like organ with several super important functions.
 Firstly, it secretes hydrochloric acid creating a highly acidic environment.
 This acid acts as our first line of defence against any bugs or germs in food, as generally they cannot survive these conditions.
 The stomach also releases digestive enzymes that begin to break down protein and fats into smaller pieces.
 Finally, it has a rigorous churning action, like a cake mixer, but with strong muscles instead of the mixing blade.
 These work to mix the food well and break it down ready to move onto the next stage.